Florida vs. Tennessee NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Tennessee and its opponents have combined to score more than 63 points in one game this season.
+- Tennessee has combined with its opponents to score more than 63.5 points in one game this season.

 Florida Stats and Trends

-- When Florida scores more than 15.7 points, it is 1-2 against the spread and 2-1 overall.
+- Florida is 1-2 against the spread and 2-1 overall this season when the team records more than 15.7 points.

-- In games that Florida picks up over 265.0 yards, the team is 1-2 against the spread and 2-1 overall.
+- In games that Florida totals more than 265.0 yards, the team is 1-2 against the spread and 2-1 overall.

 - This year, the Gators have turned the ball over five times, one more than the Volunteers' takeaways (4).